 Tualatin residents since October, 2018, Margarita lived on the East Coast.
 She is a retired high school science teacher (30 years) and science department head for 3 years.
 One grown son lives in Oregon and the other in Washington.
 She is a proud grandmother and life partner with Dana Holland for more than 30 years.

-Dana Holland, Land Use Officer
+Keenan Woods, Land Use Officer

 East CIO Accomplishments